kalibera/rchk/doc/SINGULARITY.md

 Note!
 If you're running on Red Hat or CentOS, you'll need the `debootstrap`
 program: `sudo yum install debootstrap`.
 See the singularity documentation for more information.
 You need to use a recent version of `debootstrap` that supports Ubuntu 18.04 (bionic).
-On Debian Stretch as host system, on needs to install `debootstrap` from backports (1.0.110 works fine, 1.0.89 does not).
+On Debian Stretch as host system, one needs to install `debootstrap` from backports (1.0.110 works fine, 1.0.89 does not).